NicoBrun/ada2017/project/README.md

 # Abstract
 Web-based marketplaces turned gigantic.
 As a result, a customer looking for a specific item will get hundreds of results, ranging from comparable to identic items.
 Our goal is to find out more about these duplicate items : among similar items, why is one version more frequently purchased than the others ?
 Is the choice more related to the price, ranking, or overall mood of the reviews ?
 Do the priorities change depending on the category the customers are interested in?
-We aim to answer these questions using the amazon products and reviews dataset
+We aim to answer these questions using the amazon products and reviews dataset.

-Ever looked at a specific product on Amazon?
-There is a ton of offers for the exact same item!
-Why did you choose to buy specially this one?
-We want to know why an item is more popular than the other bids.
-Every sales are differents, some are more expensive, some are less.
-Some have better review, some are not available in your country.

 # Research questions